 You aren’t always going to get it right!
 Diet culture’s messages have a stronghold on our psyche.
 Give yourself the time and space you need.
 This is hard work.
 Remember: permission, practice, and patience are KEY.

 Who wants to practice unconditional permission when their jeans are tight and pinching their belly?
 No one!
 Find clothes that feel comfortable and not confining.
-When you are wearing clothes that help you feel confident and relaxed, your thoughts won’t be on your appearance as much, saving space for more positive and productive thoughts
+When you are wearing clothes that help you feel confident and relaxed, your thoughts won’t be on your appearance as much.
+Thus, saving space for more positive and productive thoughts.

 Undoing the damage of deprivation or labeling certain foods as “bad” as we are conditioned to do will take some time.
-In order to reach a point where food no longer takes up so much headspace, we need practice, patience, and lots of experimenting to get to a place where we feel confident and competent in trusting our body’s signals.
-The only way to do that is to build up many positive experiences with foods, and slowly chip away those psychological restrictions you might still be holding onto.
+In order to reach a point where food no longer takes up so much headspace, we need practice, patience, and lots of experimenting.
+We can then get to a place where we feel confident and competent in trusting our body’s signals.
+The only way to do that is to build up many positive experiences with foods.
+This way you can slowly chip away those psychological restrictions you might still be holding onto.

 Here at NourishRX, we understand that it can also feel like a daunting task to make sure you're getting accurate nutrition information amidst a sea of diet culture-infused nonsense.
 Working with a virtual nutritionist can help make this task a little easier.
 To help you feel supported and informed, virtual nutritionists can provide one-on-one guidance to ensure you reach your health goals.